The death of someone in our lives can be extremely distressing.

 Ways you can support yourself

-Where possible find ways, with those closest to your loved one, to remember them.
-If holding a funeral is not possible, organise a time to connect virtually using the telephone or video conferencing.
+Where possible find ways, with those closest to you, to remember the person who has passed away.
+If attending a funeral is not possible, organise a time to connect virtually with others either in person, by telephone or video chat.
 You may wish to come together virtually to say a prayer, read a poem that describes how you are feeling, or share memories of the person.
 If this isn’t possible, listen to a special piece of music or write a letter to mark saying good bye.
-Remember that a service of remembrance can be held once this coronavirus outbreak is over.
+Remember that a service of remembrance can also be held.

 Share your feelings with friends and relatives.
 If you don’t have anyone to talk to there are organisations that will support you during this time.
 It may help to talk to the person who has died.
 Sometimes having a picture or an object that you helps you feels closer to them can be reassuring.